Viorel/RegExpress/README.md

 ![Screenshot of RegExpress](Screenshot1.png)

 The regular expressions are saved and loaded automatically.
 Press the “➕” button to open more tabs.
+Use the **Options** area to select and configure the Regular Expression engine.

-The code can be rebuilt using Visual Studio 2022.
+The program can be built using Visual Studio 2022.
 The sources contain code written in C#, C, and C++.
-The next Visual Studio workloads are required:
+The following Visual Studio workloads are required:

 * .NET desktop development,
 * Desktop development with C++.